Credit Risk Sharing At PGGM

 During our assessment of the banks origination strategy and quality of the risk management process, we investigate which ESG policies the bank has implemented, how it ensures these are being adhered to and impact the bank’s decisions, and to what extent the convictions behind these policies are part of the bank’s culture.
 Additional detail regarding our due diligence process is available here.

-As per 31 December 2019, our portfolio consists of 22 transactions, with an invested notional of € 6 billion, referencing approximately € 67 billion notional of underlying loans.
-An overview of current investments is available below, as well as in the transparency list of PFZW
+As per 31 December 2021, our portfolio consists of 25 transactions, with a market value of € 5.3 billion, referencing approximately € 48 billion notional of underlying loans.
+An overview of current investments as per year-end 2021 is available below, as well as in the transparency list of PFZW